tzoltak/logdataLimeSurvey/README.md

 # General idea

 The applet was designed in such a way that log-data stream is created by capturing (a selected set) of JavaScript events and written down as an answer to an ordinary open-ended survey question (however hidden from the respondent).
 This allows it to be rather small and simple as it relies on LimeSurvey's ability to asynchronously save responses to questions to a database as respondent proceeds through a survey screen also for writing down a log-data stream.
-Also, availibility of the *JQuery* JavaScript library within the *LImeSurvey* makes it easier to consistently handle events between different web browsers.
+Also, availability of the *JQuery* JavaScript library within the *LImeSurvey* makes it easier to consistently handle events between different web browsers.

 However, this approach has also some downsides.
 Log accumulates and at some point it may be so large that handling its asynchronous saving to a database may cause lags in interaction between respondent and survey interface.
 Consequently, using the applet is reasonable only for surveys in which respondent is supposed not to spent too much time on a single survey screen.
 Second important limitation is that log-data returned by the applet are somewhat *low-level* ones and typically need a considerable amount off further transformations to create analytically useful process indicators.